By GreenMedInfo Research Group • Originally published on GreenMedInfo

 - Potent doses of broccoli sprout extract activate a ‘detoxification’ gene and may help prevent cancer recurrence in survivors of head and neck cancer

-- Cruciferous contain extracts that are effective at inhibiting lung adenocarcinomas (a malignant tumor formed from glandular structures in epithelial tissue) colon polyps and skin cancer [12–14]
+- Cruciferous vegetables contain extracts that are effective at inhibiting lung adenocarcinomas (a malignant tumor formed from glandular structures in epithelial tissue) colon polyps and skin cancer [12–14]

 - In skin cancer research, the protection offered by sulforaphane “against a carcinogen in humans is catalytic and long lasting.”